Why 0.9999 . . . Equals 1.0000 Part 1

 If you liked this Substack, you’d like "I Am the Very Model of a Modern Major-General," Part I” and “The Two-Envelope Paradox: Stated but Not Resolved”.

-Shortly before revising this in 2025 my high school classmate and computer science professor Andrew Appel pointed out something interesting about propositions.
+My high school classmate A. A., a computer science professor, pointed out something interesting about propositions.
 In math (and my field of economics too), a proposition is a true statement, usually with a proof attached.
 In logic, a proposition is any statement, even one known to be false.

 But consider this objection:

-My response is that the right-hand-side quantity is never changing.
+My response to this objection is that the right-hand-side quantity is never changing.
 As we add a bit to .333, we subtract a bit from .0001.
 The number .000 . . .
-1 makes no sense.
+001 makes no sense.
 If the zeroes go on forever, you never get to the 1.

 .00000. . .
 1=0 or rather makes no sense, because you never get to the 1.